It is a procedure that enables your doctor to view the inside of the urethra and the bladder.

 Note: If you have an allergy to any drugs, inform your doctor.

 This is usually performed as a day care procedure.
-You would need 4 to 8 hours fasting (for solids) prior to the study and this would be intimated to you by the anesthetists.
+You would need 4 to 8 hours fasting (for solids) prior to the study and this would be intimated to you by the anaesthetists.
 However, you will be allowed consumption of clear liquids up to 4 hours before the procedure.

 The genital area needs to be trimmed of hair.
 You will be asked to sign a consent form before shifting to theater.
 You need to change into the hospital gown and cap.